nus-cs2103-AY2021S2/tp/docs/team/mabel-kang.md

 * **Enhancements to existing features**:
     * Updated the list displaying all the contacts so that it updates in real time when there are changes in data caused by commands such as `add`, `delete` and `clear`.
 (Pull request [\#108](https://github.com/AY2021S2-CS2103T-T11-3/tp/pull/108))

-    * updated search command with more specified error messages?
+* **Enhancements to other new features**:
-    *
+    * Updated the search command with more detailed error messages which will be thrown accordingly based on the specified parameter used by the user in the search command.
+(Pull request [\#225](https://github.com/AY2021S2-CS2103T-T11-3/tp/pull/225))

 * **Documentation**: